gesquive/crank/README.md

   xkcd        Generate passwords with the XKCD password scheme

 Flags:
-  -c, --config string   config file (default is $HOME/.config/passforge.yml) -n, --number value    The number of passwords to generate (default 5) -v, --version         Show the version and exit
+  -c, --config string   config file (default is $HOME/.config/forge.yml) -n, --number value    The number of passwords to generate (default 5) -v, --version         Show the version and exit

-Use "passforge [command] --help" for more information about a command.
+Use "forge [command] --help" for more information about a command.
 ```

 ## Documentation

-This documentation can be found at github.com/gesquive/passforge
+This documentation can be found at github.com/gesquive/forge

 ## License